francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-0.md

 We will:

-* Install a single-node Kubernetes cluster onto a cloud VM
+* Install a single-node Kubernetes cluster onto a cloud server
 * Install Kubernetes components to manage SSL/TLS certificates
 * Deploy a stateless HTTP service to the Kubernetes cluster
 * Configure the Kubernetes ingress provider to route traffic to the service